CATEGORIES

 Fast fashion is a term used to describe the clothing industry’s business model of replicating recent catwalk trends and high-fashion designs, mass-producing them at low cost, and bringing them quickly to retail stores while demand is highest.
 With the rise of fast fashion, there has been a significant shift in how we buy our clothes.
 We have an abundance of clothing to choose from for a very low price.
 Because clothes have become extremely cheap, we don’t care for them as much as earlier generations did.
 Not only does this result in the making of inferior quality clothes, but after a particular trend ends, all the stores wipe out last season’s products and throw everything into the landfill.
 This is done to retain the hype over the brand, making the clothes more “valuable” than if they were donated to the shelter or to other people in need.

 The traditional fast fashion clothing lines (for example, H&M and Zara) exploit the idea of trends, but not as explosively as the next generation of fast fashion retailers.
 During the pandemic, when we couldn’t physically go to stores to pick out clothes, some of us turned to online retailers.
 Because they don’t have the same costs as traditional stores (including shipping and managing logistics), they can mass produce a huge amount of clothes that are always in trend.
 Additionally, the fashion guru community on TikTok and YouTube encourages the overconsumption of fast fashion through their haul videos.
-Although the average consumer will not opt for extreme purchases (from a few hundred up to thousands of dollars), some want to launch their careers as influencers, as if the ridiculous spending on fast fashion will push them higher in the social hierarchy.
+Although the average consumer will not opt for extreme purchases or compulsive shopping (from a few hundred up to thousands of dollars), some want to launch their careers as influencers, as if the ridiculous spending on fast fashion will push them higher in the social hierarchy.

 Overproduction has always been a problem in every industry.
 The fashion industry overproduces by 30-40% each season, which is equivalent to more than 120% of what the public needs each year.
 This makes its contribution to global carbon emissions roughly 10%, along with being the world’s second-worst offender in terms of water pollution.
 But, how much waste does the fashion industry actually produce?
 To put it in perspective, they produce roughly 80 billion garments each year, contributing to 52 micro-collections.
 On average, we only wear something seven times before throwing it out, and only 20–30% of the garments in our wardrobes are regularly worn.